aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 ## **Set Hanging Indent for Paragraph**

-This Java code shows you how to set the hanging indent for a paragraph:
+This Javascript code shows you how to set the hanging indent for a paragraph:

 ```javascript
     var pres = new  aspose.slides.Presentation();